tteepe/GaitGraph/README.md

 - SupCon Loss: [HobbitLong/SupContrast](https://github.com/HobbitLong/SupContrast)

 ## <a name="CitingGaitGraph"></a>Citing GaitGraph
-If you use Densepose, please use the following BibTeX entry.
+If you use GaitGraph, please use the following BibTeX entry.

 ```
 @misc{teepe2021gaitgraph,